Piyush-Parmar-28/Shopping-Page-2/README.md

 # Shopping-Page-2

 Hi there.
-I've created a Shopping Page which uses Botstrap features like cards & grids.
+I've created a Shopping Page which uses Bootstrap features like cards & grids.
-Hence, this Shopping Page is totally responsive & hence suitable for all types of devices.
+Hence, this Shopping Page is totally responsive & therefore suitable for all types of devices.